JamieBort/Portfolio-Website/administrative/fullstack_rebuild_branch_TODO.md

         - **DONE.** ~~Update the favicon (browser icon) from the Vite one to my `JB` one.~~

+        - For mobile horizontal and vertical, when scroll down the header and font shorten.

+        - For mobile vertical, shorten the header and make the font smaller.

+        - For horizontal mobile, make the two <Typography/> have same size font.

+        - For horizontal mobile, make the header shorter.

+        - For horizontal mobile, maybe make header and font shrink when scroll down.

       - Look up the typical file structure for Vite front ends.

       - Then move those directories.